You may have done this with your kids to paint fireworks in the summer, or flowers in the spring. I am using this for bursts of love in February!

 I chose my paint colors to match tones in the image coloring.
 I used inexpensive acrylic paint for my two-tone background, painting large circles to "stamp" my cardboard in.
 I started with the lighter color, pink, and then used the same tube for the red.

 The key here is to have a light touch when you pounce on your paper.
 Sometimes I would have too much force, and then I got a few blobs of paint.

 Pounce as many times as you like to get the look you want.
 I wanted a more open look, so kept my pouncing to 3-4 times.

 I made a couple of sheets and will save the other pieces for another project later.
 I did find, on my second sheet, that the look is different depending on the color you begin with.
 I started with the red the second time, and put pink on top.
 Just experiment and see what you like!
 These photos are from the first sheet.

-Finally, I added some patterned paper from Authentique (available at Stamp Simply), lace (Really Reasonable Ribbon), and stamped the sentiment when the paint was dry.
+Finally, I added some patterned paper from Authentique, lace, and stamped the sentiment when the paint was dry.
 I popped my bunny up using Stampin' Up Dimensionals.
 I think he turned out pretty cute, don't you?
 In front of a burst of love!